German AfD taps into young voters' fears, disillusionment – DW – 09/25/2024

 German AfD taps into young voters' fears, disillusionmentSeptember 25, 2024

 Eleven years later, hardly any of that political landscape remains.
 Merkel is no longer chancellor, and the AfD has changed dramatically.
 It has become more radical, but it has also become much younger.
-And this became increasingly clear during the European Union and state elections that took place in Germany in 2024.
+And this became increasingly clear during the European Parliament election and a trio of state elections that took place in eastern Germany in 2024.

 The anti-immigration party campaigned heavily for the votes of young people.
 For example, in the eastern state of Thuringia, AfD state chairman Björn Höcke organized a motorcycle rally at the end of the election campaign.
 His supporters rattled through towns and villages on smoky and smelly two-wheelers made by Simson, a motorcycle manufactured in the former East Germany that is now popular among young people.
 The rally was accompanied by a professionally coordinated campaign on TikTok, Instagram and other social media, and drew the attention of most of the country's traditional media as well.